Westminster finals arrive: What dog will claim best in show?

 Besides the chosen finalists, there were other fan favorites, too.

-There was the bloodhound that bowed deeply before a judge, the shiba inu shown by 10-year-old handler Audra Maes, and the Ibizan hound that made the judge’s first cut with breeder/owner/handler Alexandria Mitchell.
-That was a notable accomplishment at a show where many exhibitors handle other people’s dogs as a career.
+There was the bloodhound that bowed deeply before a judge, the golden retriever cheered by the breed’s many fans, and the spunky German shorthaired pointer that did a few leaps before its lap around the ring.
+Spectators applauded 10-year-old handler Audra Maes and her shiba inu and breeder/owner/handler Alexandria Mitchell and her Ibizan hound.
+They made the judge’s first cut, an accomplishment at a show where many exhibitors handle other people’s dogs as a career.

 The Westminster show, held this year at the USTA Billie Jean King National Tennis Center, also includes obedience and agility competitions that are open to mixed-breed dogs.